 In both 2012 (FMA 8) and 2015 (Cloudy Bay, FMA 7), White et al (2012, 2015) conducted a 2-phase stratified random sampling survey.
 The survey area was stratified by 4 depth strata (0-2 m, 2-4 m, 4-6 m, and 6-8 m, each with respect to Chart Datum).
-Each station comprised a \sim 50 m tow, sampling \sim 80 m2 of seabed.
+Each station comprised a $\sim$ 50 m tow, sampling $\sim$ 80 m of seabed.
 All commercial species of subtidal surf clams caught were sorted by species.
 The total weight of each of these species was measured on board.
 Individuals from each species were collected and measured for shell length along the anterior-posterior axis (to the nearest millimetre).
-For tows with less than \sim 500 individuals, the maximum of either 20 individuals or 20% of the total was measured.
-For tows with higher than \sim 500 individuals, 10% with an upper limit of \sim 200 individuals per tow were measured.
-To subsample large catches and to avoid issues of size sorting inside the dredge, each of the bins was subsampled by tipping one bin into two bins and repeating until the requisite sub sample size was reached.
+For tows with less than $\sim$ 500 individuals, the maximum of either 20 individuals or 20% of the total was measured.
+For tows with higher than $\sim$ 500 individuals, 10% with an upper limit of $\sim$ 200 individuals per tow were measured.
+To subsample large catches and to avoid issues of size sorting inside the dredge, each of the bins was reached.
 The number and weight of the main bycatch species was also recorded.
 Both the biomass densities and biomass estimates were calculated for all the commercial species of subtidal surf clams caught.